OpenRiskNet/jupyter-notebook-images/README.md

 It is preferable to convert these to s2i builds along the lines found [here](https://github.com/jupyter-on-openshift/jupyter-notebooks/tree/master/build-configs).

-## Deploying a notebook image to the Jupyter project in an ORN VE
+## Deploying a Jupyter project derived notebook image to the Jupyter project in an ORN VE

-The `simple-rdkit` image is used as an example.
+This approach is used for notebooks based on base images from the Jupyter project and use a Dockerfile that extends one of those base images.
+And example is the `simple-rdkit` notebook that we use as an example.
 Other notebook images should be similar.
+The process for s2i builds from Graham Dumpleton's builds is described below.
 You should be able to do this as the `developer` user.
 All the acton takes place in the `jupyter` project.

-## Step 1: Creating the build
+### Step 1: Creating the build

 From within the `jupyter` project:
 ```